SamsamTS/CS-FindIt/README.md

 ## Change Notes

 Implemented and planned be included in the next release:
+- Add language support: 한국어
 - New XML settings implementation, credit to algernon.
+- New keyboard shortcut implementation, credit to algernon.

 New in v1.6.5:
 - Add filter tabs for props.
 The categories of the props were decided by which asset editor import templates the asset creators chose, so many are not properly set up.
 Similar categorization as in More Beautification.